 The Naranjo and Savegre rivers are perfect for white water rafting.
 One of the most convenient spots for taking rafting trips is Quepos.
 It is a good spot to spend a full day on water.

 A walk from the sandy bridge to Punta Cathedral will give you an unforgettable hiking experience with a breathtaking Pacific views.
 The park has several walking trails.
 Pick any of the tracks for hiking and you may see ocelots, sloths, caiman, or even the endangered squirrel monkeys on your way.

 The marine life of Manuel Antonio is overflowing with diversity.
 Besides various types of fish, dolphins and whales are also known to make an appearance.

 Manuel Antonio is so tranquil and pristine that you may think it to be detached from the outside world.
 However, upscale hotels and restaurants are located in the folds of hills.
-They offer the amenities such as exclusive beaches, pools, fitness centes, spas, restaurants, etc. In addition, these hotels offer packages of tours and trips that visitors can enjoy at affordable rates.
+They offer amenities such as exclusive beaches, pools, fitness centers, spas, restaurants, etc. In addition, these Manuel Antonio hotels offer vacation packages, tours and trips that visitors can enjoy at affordable rates.

 Manuel Antonio National Park Beach

 Located within Manuel Antonio National Park, this world famous beach is known for its white sand, peaceful atmosphere and private setting.